New Hampshire Pumpkin Festival: History

+2014 riots and move to Laconia

 During the 2014 festival, large parties not related to the festival involving Keene State College students and visitors from several other colleges in the area, led to a series of riots less than a mile from the festival grounds.
 The Keene City Council subsequently voted not to grant a permit for the next year's festival.
-Organizers arranged for the event to be moved to Laconia for 2015.
-The Laconia festival was held on October 24, 2015, and reported that 9,567 pumpkins were displayed.
+Organizers arranged for the event to be moved to Laconia for its twenty-fifth event in 2015.
+The 25th pumpkin festival was held on October 24, 2015, and reported that 9,567 pumpkins were displayed.
 Meanwhile, a new group of organizers formed the Monadnock Pumpkin Festival, held in the town of Swanzey adjacent to Keene on the same weekend, at which an estimated 5,500 pumpkins were displayed.

-Let it Shine, Inc., who organized the 2011 through 2015 festivals, did not organize the New Hampshire Pumpkin Festival from 2016 onwards.
-The Lakes Region Chamber of Commerce, who assisted in the 2015 festival, has been the sole organizer of the festival since.
+Let it Shine, Inc., which organized the 2011 through 2015 festivals, did not organize the New Hampshire Pumpkin Festival from 2016 onwards.
+The Lakes Region Chamber of Commerce, which assisted in the 2015 festival, has been the sole organizer since.
 In 2017, the Keene City Council and Mayor Kendall Lane approved a new, unrelated pumpkin festival that was held in the city's Central Square by Let it Shine on October 29, 2017.
 This festival was deliberately made smaller and geared towards children in order to avoid events similar to the rioting at the 2014 festival, with an imposed cap of 5,000 pumpkins and no vendors.

 In July 2020, the Lakes Region Chamber of Commerce announced the cancellation of the 2020 festival due to the COVID-19 pandemic in New Hampshire.
-On June 1, 2021, the organizers announced that the 2021 festival has also been cancelled; it is now planned to return on October 14 and 15 (the official website later corrected this to 15 and 16).
+On June 1, 2021, the organizers announced that the 2021 festival had also been canceled; it returned on October 15 and 16 (erroneously first announced for October 14 and 15), 2022.